xivdev/Penumbra/README.md

 Solution3 has support for most TexTools modpacks however this is provided on a best-effort basis and support is not guaranteed.
 Built in tooling will be added to Penumbra over time to avoid many common TexTools use cases.

 ## Installing
-While this project is still a work in progress, you can use it by adding the following URL to the custom plugin repositories list in your Dalamud settings
-An image-based install (and usage) guide to do this is provided by unaffiliated user Serenity: https://reniguide.info/

 1. `/xlsettings` -> Experimental tab
 2. Copy and paste the repo.json link below
 3. Click on the + button